mpanunto/PanunTools/docs/README_BaseDataAcquisition.md

 ![screenshot_BaseDataAcquisition_1.png](/docs/screenshot_BaseDataAcquisition_1.png?raw=true)

-Wanna check it out?
-You can grab it [here](https://github.com/mpanunto/BaseDataAcquisition/archive/refs/heads/master.zip)

 At this time, the tool does not support processing local data, everything must be downloaded.
 The output layer files must also be resourced manually.
 If possible, I would recommend running the tool in ArcGIS Pro (unless you want the USGS Topo Raster 24K dataset), as it is a 64-bit application and can use more memory.